Yunusy2k-Azure/YunnusLMS/README.md

 # YunusLMS
-LMS Yunus Dev Branch Repo
+LMS Yunus Dev Branch Repo --> Do not move to Main Branch